Qiskit/qiskit-ibm-runtime/docs/compare.rst

 running.
 As a result, Qiskit Runtime is much more efficient than its predecessors.

-.. table:: Comparison of Qiskit to Qiskit Runtime Primitives

 +---------------------------------------------------------------------------------+-----------------------+---------------------------+
 | Function                                                                        | qiskit-ibmq-provider  | Qiskit Runtime Primitives |
 +=================================================================================+=======================+===========================+